You can scrape a city block clean of its bricks and concrete and steel, but you can’t scrape it clean of its history.

 But this clip from 1887 shows that the hospital was not yet in the city limits.

-In 1887 Gould sold the hospital to the Sisters of Charity of the Incarnate Word of San Antonio, who had been staffing the hospital.
-The sisters also had staffed an earlier hospital in Fort Worth that was abolished in early 1883.
+In 1889 Gould sold the hospital to the Sisters of Charity of the Incarnate Word of San Antonio, who had been staffing the hospital.
 The sisters renamed the Gould hospital “St. Joseph Infirmary.”
-In addition to railroad workers and their family members, the infirmary treated charity cases and nonrailroad paying patients.
+The infirmary treated railroad workers and their family members but also charity cases and nonrailroad paying patients.
 The rate for paying patients was ninety cents a day.

 In 1897 three doctors, among them Dr. Bacon Saunders (dean of Fort Worth Medical College), gave the infirmary two horses for its ambulance.

-In 1898, this 1907 postcard shows, the sisters had a handsome building of rusticated and cast stone with dormer windows, quoins, and cupolas.
+This 1898 photo shows that the sisters had a handsome building of rusticated and cast stone with dormer windows, quoins, and cupolas.
 (Photo from University of Texas at Arlington Library.)